The Best Free Firewall Software [December 2019]

 Application layer filtering firewalls adds to the stateful feature by also analyzing the data being transmitted.
 It matches the program with the application and checks its rules to see whether that connection is allowed or not.
 It then sends or drops traffic according to those rules.

-There are other types of firewall such as circuit-level gateways and multilayer inspection firewalls but these are enterprise-level.
+There are other types of firewall such as circuit-level gateways and multilayered inspection firewalls but these are enterprise-level.
 Not really relevant to home users.

 Most free firewall software uses packet filtering.
 This is a good level of protection for small networks or home users.
 It does not allow forensic investigation or content filtering but combined with a hardware firewall within a router, offers plenty enough protection for most uses.

-Considering the importance of a firewall, the list of the best free firewall software to keep you safe in 2017 is quite short.
+Considering the importance of a firewall, the list of the best free firewall software to keep you safe in 2019 and beyond is quite short.
 It is fortunate that quality outweighs quantity!

 Got any other suggestions for good quality free firewall software for home users?
 Tell us about them below if you do!